kidozen/kido-js/readme.md

 	jake

+Notice: that the unify and minify tasks are using node-minify which in turns requires `Java` to be installed and accessible through the `PATH` environment variable.

 ##Running the tests

 Notice that our unit tests run against an actual instance of KidoZen.
 This means you will need to have a valid KidoZen environment with an actual app to run these tests.
 If you haven't done so yet, you can go to [http://kidozen.com](http://kidozen.com) to sign up.